 We know there a million things to do as you prepare your home for sale so we are starting with just a few projects to tackle before the snow comes & Winter is here to stay!
 This post covers outdoor projects but we also take on the indoor list of to-do's in our blog "Guide to Prepare Your Home for Sale"!

-If you're not sure where to start here is some inpiration:
+If you're not sure where to start this Fall, here is some inspiration: